International Migration: The UK Compared with other OECD Countries

-This briefing will be updated when new data becomes available
+This briefing is updated when new data becomes available.

-- International comparisons of migration data are challenging.
-The OECD’s “permanent-type legal migration” includes migrants with settlement rights and migrants with temporary but renewable residence permits that can lead to settlement.
+- The OECD’s “permanent-type legal migration” includes migrants with settlement rights and migrants with temporary but renewable residence permits that can lead to settlement.

-- The UK had 397,900 permanent-type incoming migrants in 2009, more than double the average for OECD European countries with comparable data.
+- The UK had 321,200 permanent-type incoming migrants in 2011, the third highest level among OECD countries with comparable data.

-- The UK was above OECD average in the share of inflows in the work category in 2009, but below OECD average in the share of inflows in the family reunion category.
+- The UK was above the OECD average in the share of inflows in the work category in 2011, but below the OECD average in the share of inflows in the free movement category.